 ![]() |

-| Welcome Guest ( Log In | Register ) |
+Welcome Guest ( Log In | Register ) |

-| Articles >> horse-racing >> Market Bias in 5f Handicaps Market Bias in 5f Handicaps by David Renham Market Bias is a phrase used to describe situations in horse racing where market odds position appears to have a significant effect.
-Say for example you checked out the last fifteen years running of a major race and found that the top three in the betting had won 95% of all past races.
-You may conclude that there was strong positive market bias towards the top three in the betting.
-In this article I am looking to see whether market forces are the same at different course and distances.
+Market Bias in 5f Handicaps by David Renham In this article I am looking to see whether market forces are the same at different course and distances.
 The focus is 5f turf handicaps (excluding 2yo nurseries) and I have concentrated on races with 7 or more runners.
 I have decided to split the betting market into thirds – as I do when I analyse draw bias.
-The research indicates some huge differences between courses in terms of how the top third in the betting fare.
-You should really know this stuff before you make another bet.
+Of course there is not always an even split, but it should balance out as the table below shows:

 |